wukalina Walk - saltwater Country, homeland of the Trulwulway - please credit photographer Jillian Mundy.jpg

 our language

-palawa kani means ‘Tasmanian Aborigines speak’ and is the Aboriginal language of Lutruwita/Tasmania today.
+Palawa kani means ‘Tasmanian Aborigines speak’ and is the Aboriginal language of Lutruwita/Tasmania today.

 For more about palawa kani, go to the TAC website where you’ll also find a link to Policy and Protocol for Use of palawa kani Aboriginal Language, 2019